 Forthright: Individuals who are upfront, self-revealing and transparent about their thoughts, needs and intentions.
 In the workplace, they tend to express their opinions, are not shy about stating their opinions, and say what they mean.
 They tend to have a natural warmth for people and a genuine emotional expressiveness.

-Descriptors: private, discreet, non-disclosing, polished, worldly, astute, diplomatic
+Common Descriptors: private, discreet, non-disclosing, polished, worldly, astute, diplomatic, emotionally detached

-The interview questions listed below can draw revealing answers about the degree of how likely is for a candidate to feel comfortable disclosing information or his/her opinion and get you on your way to finding whether employees are forthright or diplomatic.
-These interview questions assess the degree of how private a candidate is.
+The interview questions listed below can draw revealing answers about the degree of how likely is for a candidate to feel comfortable disclosing information or his/her opinion and get you on your way to finding whether employees are forthright or diplomatic in the workplace.

 2. Tell me about a time when you received feedback on your performance, and you disagreed with the feedback.
 How did you handle the situation?